Gold Resource: A Tale Of Two Mines (NYSEMKT:GORO)

 Source: Author Analysis

-With that information in hand, I layered on the associated SG&A costs using certain assumptions (highlighted in yellow below) assuming a ramp-up in exploration as well as an increase in SG&A resulting from the addition of a new CEO for GORO (as Jason Reid is slated to take over the helm at SpinCo at an additional $500k + equity compensation, and some additional costs for the administration and public accounting/fees).
+With that information in hand, I layered on the associated SG&A costs using certain assumptions (highlighted in yellow below) assuming a ramp-up in exploration as well as an increase in SG&A resulting from the addition of a new CEO for GORO (i.e., Jason Reid is slated to take over the helm at SpinCo at an additional $500k + equity compensation, and some additional costs for the SG&A, additional administration and public accounting/fees).

 Source: Author Analysis